Opportunity Cost Formula (Table of Contents)

 - Second Order = INR 4,00,000

-Thus L&T will take order one and the Opportunity costs of not taking second order would be INR 400000.
+Thus L&T will take order one, and the Opportunity costs of not taking second order would be INR 400000.

 Explanation of Opportunity Cost Formula

-Relevance and Uses of Opportunity Cost Formula
+Relevance and Uses

 - Assessing relative prices of commodities

-- Deciding Salary or remuneration of professionals
+- Deciding the Salary or remuneration of professionals

 Opportunity cost could be used during the fixation of salary for a particular job.
-When a benchmark is created based upon the remuneration of that particular professional when he or she might be offer for another job.
+When a benchmark is created based upon the remuneration of that particular professional when he or she might be offered for another job.
 The suspect the capability and the productive names of professionals, one can use opportunity cost as a benchmark of remuneration.

 - Allocation of resources